Effective Coverage Protects Renters Across Colorado From The Mile High City To The City Of Gold Mines

 Security Deposits In Colorado

-There is no limitation in state law as to how much may be charged for a security deposit on an apartment.
+There is no limitation in Colorado state law as to how much may be charged for a security deposit on an apartment.
 The law does require that the deposit be returned within a month after you move out, except for anything the landlord may withhold.
 If there are certain dangerous conditions requiring you to leave your apartment, the deposit may need to be returned to you within three calendar days.

 Rent Increases In Colorado

 If the landlord wants to raise the rent, notice must be given in advance.
 It’s also worth noting that the landlord can’t raise the rent in the middle of the lease – for retaliatory reasons, or otherwise.
-Your lease is a contract which is binding on both you and the landlord.
+Your lease is a binding contract on both you and the landlord.
 At the end of the lease, the rent may be raised with notice.
 In addition, if you’re on a month to month lease, ten days notice of a rent increase is sufficient.
 Most people are better off with a long-term lease for this and for other reasons.

 Landlord Retaliation In Colorado